-Thinking about helping pay for your funeral with life insurance or a funeral plan?
+Thinking about helping pay for your funeral with an over 50 plan or a funeral plan?
 We explore both options to help you decide which might work for you.

 How over 50s life insurance and funeral plans stack up